launchdarkly/go-sdk-common/README.md

 ## Overview

-This repository contains packages that are shared between the [LaunchDarkly Go SDK](https://github.com/launchdarkly/go-server-sdk) and other LaunchDarkly Go components.
+This repository contains packages and types that are shared between the [LaunchDarkly Go SDK](https://github.com/launchdarkly/go-server-sdk) and other LaunchDarkly Go components.

-Applications using the LaunchDarkly Go SDK will usually not need to reference these packages directly.
-If you do (for instance, if you are using the SDK's JSONVariation method, which returns the type `Value` from the `ldvalue` package), you should import the same major version of the package that is imported by the SDK.
-See the SDK documentation for more details.

-Note that the base import path is `gopkg.in/launchdarkly/go-sdk-common.v2` (to ensure that you receive the latest release of major version 2.x), not `github.com/launchdarkly/go-sdk-common`.
+Applications using the LaunchDarkly Go SDK will generally use the `lduser` subpackage, which contains the `User` type, and may also use the `ldvalue` package, which contains the `Value` type that represents arbitrary JSON values.
+Other packages are less frequently used.

+Note that the base import path is `gopkg.in/launchdarkly/go-sdk-common.v2`, not `github.com/launchdarkly/go-sdk-common`.
+This ensures that the package can be referenced not only as a Go module, but also by projects that use older tools like `dep` and `govendor`, because the 5.x release of the Go SDK supports either module or non-module usage.
+Future releases of this package, and of the Go SDK, may drop support for non-module usage.

 Also, unlike `go-server-sdk` this does not have `server` in the name, because nothing in this repository is specific to the LaunchDarkly server-side model; it could be used in a client-side context.

 ## Supported Go versions